One in six young people age 18 to 29 have stopped working since the Covid-19 pandemic began.

-Over the three days of the Summit there are four plenary sessions (available with Spanish and French translation), interspersed with interactive breakout sessions, and space for networking one-to-one or in groups, with a host of resources and training materials, all housed on our event platform.
+Over the three days of the Summit there were four plenary sessions (available with Spanish and French translation), interspersed with interactive breakout sessions, and space for networking one-to-one or in groups, with a host of resources and training materials, all housed on our event platform.

-Registrants are expected to attend a minimum of two-thirds of the event – which is about 12 hours in total – to be eligible to apply for seed-funding and to receive a certificate formally acknowledging their practical commitment to achieving the UN's Sustainable Development Goals.
+Registrants were expected to attend a minimum of two-thirds of the event – which is about 12 hours in total – to be eligible to apply for seed-funding and to receive a certificate formally acknowledging their practical commitment to achieving the UN's Sustainable Development Goals.

 The ILO estimates that the transition to energy sustainability by 2030 in the countries that signed up to the Paris Agreement could create 25 million new ‘green jobs’.

 Globally, the dynamism of the cultural and creative industries contributes to creating approximately 30 million jobs.